 Have fun.
 Let me know if you do it and what you find out.
 I haven’t done it yet as I don’t have time right now, but you can bet I will.
 LOL

-Filed under: examples of passive aggressive behavior, leaving the passive aggressive, passive aggressive, passive aggressive behavior, passive aggressive boyfriend, passive aggressive spouse, surviving passive aggressive relationships | Tagged: Leaving a passive aggressive, passive aggressive behavior, passive aggressive boyfriend, passive aggressive relationships, passive aggressive spouse, sexless marriage, withholding sex | Leave a comment »
+Filed under: examples of passive aggressive behavior, leaving the passive aggressive, mental health, passive aggressive boyfriend, passive aggressive spouse, psychology | Tagged: coping with a passive aggressive, Dr. Robert Epstein, Leaving a passive aggressive, living with a passive aggressive, mental health, passive aggressive boyfriend, passive aggressive relationships, passive aggressive spouse, sexless marriage, withholding sex | Leave a comment »